Heliogen Inc. (HLGN) upgraded Issued by Wall Street Gurus

-Heliogen Inc. (NYSE:HLGN) went down by -9.05% from its latest closing price compared to the recent 1-year high of $16.35.
-The company’s stock price has collected 1.06% of gains in the last five trading sessions.
+Heliogen Inc. (NYSE:HLGN) went up by 9.77% from its latest closing price compared to the recent 1-year high of $16.35.
+The company’s stock price has collected 23.56% of gains in the last five trading sessions.

 Is It Worth Investing in Heliogen Inc. (NYSE :HLGN) Right Now?